-However, yesterday I accidentally found that Yamayoshi Seika, a confectionery maker known for Wasa-Beef Potato Chips, had already created that.
+However, yesterday I accidentally found that Yamayoshi Seika, a confectionery maker known for Wasa-Beef potato chips, had already created it.

 Yamayoshi Seika Uni Mamire Potato Chips

-According to some online sources, the product was first introduced in May of 2019 and renewed recently.
+Based on some online sources, Yamayoshi introduced the product in May 2019 and renewed it recently.

-Since the roe of sea urchin is an expensive ingredient, the Uni potato chip is priced at 140 yen (about 1.3 USD) per bag (48 grams) and costs a little bit more compared to average potato chips.
+As sea urchin roe is an expensive ingredient, the Uni potato chip is priced at 140 yen per bag (48 grams) and costs a little more than average potato chips.

-I tried out these sea urchin potato chips just now and found them quite unique in taste and flavor; distinctive umami taste kind of reminiscent of the sea comes first, followed by the sweetness characteristic of Uni.
+I tried these crisps just now and found they have a unique flavor, where a distinctive umami taste reminiscent of the sea comes first, followed by the sweetness characteristic of Uni.

-Yes, the Uni potato chip was pretty good, and if you can somehow get it, for its novelty factor, I recommend you giving it a try at least once.
+Yes, the snack was pretty good, and if you can get it, I recommend giving it a try at least once for its novelty factor.

-Lastly, for your information, here is the specific ingredients and nutrition facts label of the sea urchin flavor potato chips.
+Lastly, for your information, here is the ingredients and nutrition facts label of the sea urchin-flavor potato chips.